return to homepage

 More information: 781-828-5070; Blue Hills website

-New England Ski Resorts for day trips - or longer!
+New England Ski Resorts for Day Trips & Long Weekends

-Both of these New England ski resorts - one in Massachusetts, one in Southern New Hampshire - are only about 90 minutes from Boston.
+The two New England ski resorts closest to Boston - one in Massachusetts, one in Southern New Hampshire - are only about 90 minutes away.

-You can easily drive there and back from Boston in a day - but you can also make a good case for a weekend stay.
-Even better, you can get to both without a car, thanks to the resorts.
+You can easily drive there and back from Boston in a day - but they also make great weekend destinations.
+Even better, you can get to both without a car, thanks to transportation arrangements made by the resorts.

-"Resorts" may not even be the correct word . . . although both of these Massachusetts ski areas have nearby lodging, the focus is on comfortable rather than fancy - so that your focus can be where it belongs: on the slopes!
+"Resorts" may not be quite the correct word . . . although both of these Massachusetts ski areas offer nearby lodging, the focus is on comfortable rather than fancy - but they're perfect if your focus is on the slopes rather than spa treatments.

 Wachusett Mountain